 If you use Cruciform Veinripper from Painsmith Raznal, Disable can be a great way to keep your target eligible for the application of the DoT.
-I’ve been told this even works on some bosses even when it doesn’t actually slow them, which would make Veinripper highly valuable for boss damage.
 However, Disable does cost a little bit of energy and a gcd, so I wouldn’t recommend spamming it on all targets just for veinripper.

 Paralysis + Ring of Peace skip

 This combination is fairly well known, but there are some details that you need to know about before you accidentally fail the skip and people get mad at you.

 Primarily, Paralysis doesn’t work like Sap or Imprison, and only freezes the target in place.
 It does not cause you to enter combat with your target, but it also doesn’t reduce the target’s aggro range, so you will body pull if you get close to it.
 You’ll need to cast Paralysis from almost max range to avoid this.
 This is why it is always used in combination with Ring of Peace , so you can knock the paralyzed target out of your path.